DevExpress-Examples/wpf-dashboard-linked-interactivity/Readme.md

+# How to Synchronize Master Filter and Drill Down Actions Between Dashboards

 This example demonstrates how to synchronize Master Filter and Drill-Down actions between different dashboards.

 The main form contains the [DashboardControl](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWpf.DashboardControl) with a loaded sample dashboard.
 The _Show Child Window_ button  invokes another window containing the **DashboardControl** with a different dashboard.